FaisonZ/bring-a-map.nvim/README.md

 # Bring a Map

+## Status

+This is still a work in progress.
+Here's a list of goals and their status:

+- [x] Figure out how to add user commands
+- [x] Determine data structure for recording map
+- [x] Figure out how to show and hide a window with buffer using a command
+- [x] Get basic map rendering in place, ignoring loops and multiple children
+- [ ] Determine a way to render a map with loops and multiple starting points
+- [ ] Implement the map rendering
+- [ ] Figure out cursor navigation in the map window
+- [ ] Add commands to navigate to files in the map
+- [ ] Figure out what else is needed and add to this list

 ## The purpose

 Being new to Neovim, I sometimes lose track of where I am or how I got there.